madrisan/dynamic-systems-and-chaos/README.md

 This is a well known result that came from the amazing phenomenon of the _universality of the period-doubling route to chaos_ (also known as [_Feigenbaum's constant_](https://en.wikipedia.org/wiki/Feigenbaum_constants)).
-The physicist Mitchell Feigenbaum in fact showed that there are certain universal laws governing the transition from regular to chaotic behaviour, His predictions were confirmed in experiments on electronic circuits, swirling fluids, chemical reactions, semiconductors, and heard cells.
+The physicist Mitchell Feigenbaum in fact showed that there are certain universal laws governing the transition from regular to chaotic behaviour.
+His predictions were confirmed in experiments on electronic circuits, swirling fluids, chemical reactions, semiconductors, and heart cells.
 Feigenbaum's laws transcended the superficial differences between heart cells and and silicon semiconductors.
 Different materials, the same laws of chaos!